didiladi/transfer-learning-imagenet/README.md

 The task was to use transfer learning to train the tiny yolo nn-architecture (this is a convolutional neural network (CNN)) with a set of own labels.
 Transfer learning is a technique of using an already pre-trained neural network for a different set of labels.
 This approach works surprisingly well because the first layers of the neural network detect low-level features, like edges, lines, or shapes, which can be used to detect different objects as well.

+## YOLO

 The term YOLO stands for "You Only Look Once" and it depicts an algorithm where a fixed set of bounding boxes is used to detect objects.
 Prior approaches in the field of computer vision required a sliding window which was used on the picture on every possible position.
 This algorithm had the downside, that it required a lot more computational effort to detect (and localize) objects within an image.

+**TODO more about YOLO**

+## Purpose of this project

+# Aproach

+## Data Engineering

+Aquiring the necessary training data was definitely the hardest part of this project.
+It required several iterations, until the acquired data could be used for training the neural network.
+Read more about the data downloading, cleaning and preparation in [data](https://github.com/didiladi/transfer-learning-imagenet/tree/master/data).

+## Training

+For training the neural network, the open source project [darkflow]() was used.
+It ports the original YOLO implementation []() to Tensorflow and was included wihin this repo as a git submodule.
+The included fork of darkmodule is located [here]().

+Darkflow was modified to give some more error information in case it encounters an invalid image file.
+Additionally, there was some code added to handle the fact the the original imagenet annotation data does not contain file extensions.
+Now it correctly handles this special case.

+Training was performed on the cloud on a machine with just CPUs.
+GPUs would have been nice, but time was not a limiting factor for me.
+So it didn't really matter that it took quite a long time to produce the needed machine learnign models.

+## Evaluation

+## Results

 # Installation & Build